 © [name of author, year].
 The definitive, peer reviewed and edited version of this article is published in [name of journal, volume, issue, pages, year, DOI link].

 Authors are only permitted to consider republishing any part of the accepted contribution after the article is published in the journal.
-Authors will notify the respective journal of their intention to republish any part of the accepted manuscript, and we ask that the journal and article DOI is noted in any re-publication as the first site of publication.

 Final published version (version of record)